BigOakley/gpu-passthrough/outline.md

 * qemu-kvm
 * qemu-ovmf

-This last itme gives us EFI support in our VMs which is essential for Looking Glass to function properly.
+This last item gives us EFI support in our VMs which is essential for Looking Glass to function properly.
 I spent a lot of time going in circles before I realized this.

 And these can be installed with the command:

         sudo zypper in libvirt virtmanager kvm qemu-kvm qemu-ovmf-x86_64

+SUSE recommends disabling MSR(Model Specific Register) if you are creating Windows guests, and since that is my plan, I am going to follow this advice.
+I put this in this area because it goes with the configurations necessary to make the VM actually work, though it could go earlier.
+I might move this, but probably not.

+        echo "options kvm ignore_msrs=1" | sudo tee /etc/modprobe.d/kvm.conf >> /dev/null

+At this point we are ready to start working on the VM, and we just need to start the `libvirtd` service

+        sudo systemctl start libvirtd

+If you want to have the service start when your system boots

+        sudo systemctl enable libvirtd

+And we are set to move on.

 ## Creating the VM

+Now we start getting in to the fun part, actually working on our guest VM.
+With all of the prerequisites installed, and the system options set, we can turn towards actually creating the VM that will have our GPU getting passed in to it.

+From here I initially used `virt-manager` to build my VM through the GUI, so will include those steps first.
+It is possible to do all of these steps using `virt-install` but I do not currently have those steps available to me, becuase I didn't do it!

 ## Preparing for Looking Glass